Lysuo/rpi-mqtt-client/README.md

 ## Prerequisites

 For ssh and socks tunnels, you will need to have an ssh access to a public server and be able to connect from the RPI to the server using a RSA key.
+You will need python installed and functional, as well as the module paho-mqtt (pip install paho-mqtt).

 ## Installing